rkjcollab/lab-website/team/index.md

 ## Faculty and Staff

 {% assign staff = site.members | where: "group", "staff" %}
-{% assign role_order_staff = "principal-investigator,staff-researcher,bioinformatics-analyst" | split: "," %}
+{% assign role_order_staff = "principal-investigator,biostatistician ,bioinformatics-analyst" | split: "," %}

 {% for role in role_order_staff %}
   {% for member in staff %}